Overseas Travel and Fieldwork

 If you intend to undertake fieldwork or overseas travel, or you are involved with approving or administering this, please take a look at the tabs below for all the information required to ensure health and safety is fully considered, including a range of training opportunities and useful resources.

-For example, it may be unnecessary to upload Section 1 of the template onto TIRS where staff travel is low risk and elements of Section 1 are managed appropriately and proportionately via other means.
+A local decision on whether Section 1 of the template is uploaded to the University's Travel Insurance Application and Travel Registration System (TIRS) can be made.
+For example, it may be unnecessary to upload Section 1 of the template onto TIRS where staff travel is assessed as low risk and elements of Section 1 are managed appropriately and proportionately via other means.

-The University strongly supports the use of TIRS for registering overseas travel in all cases (even where insurance is not being applied for), so that they are able to locate and contact all travellers in the event of an overseas crisis.
+The University strongly supports the use of TIRS for registering overseas travel in all cases (even where insurance is not being applied for), so they're able to locate and contact all travellers in the event of an overseas crisis.

-Further advice can be obtained from the Safety Office.
+You can obtain further advice from the Safety Office.

 The Travel Insurance Team provide a Travel Insurance Training Presentation at Travel Insurance | Finance Division (ox.ac.uk).